Brick-and-mortar shopping vs. e-commerce: what’s the ROPO effect?

 Strengthening online presences

 The terms local SEO and local commerce often coincide with the ROPO effect.
 The main idea behind these concepts is to present retail stores online and to make products available at these locations easy to find online.
 Even if a local store doesn’t have an online store, it’s crucial to still have some sort of internet presence available that communicates offers to potential customers.
+Some of the most important information that needs to be included here is:

 • A complete product portfolio